ps16ps/Homework4-Stranger-proyect/README.md

 }
 ```

-**CLOSE LOST (ID)** -> Changes the selected ACCOUNT status to CLOSE-LOST with URL: http://localhost:8080/opportunities/{id}/close-lost
+**CLOSE LOST (ID)** -> Changes the selected ACCOUNT status to CLOSE-LOST with type PATCH and URL: http://localhost:8080/opportunities/{id}/close-lost

-**CLOSE WON (ID)** -> Changes the selected ACCOUNT status to CLOSE-WON with URL: http://localhost:8080/opportunities/{id}/close-won
+**CLOSE WON (ID)** -> Changes the selected ACCOUNT status to CLOSE-WON with type PATCH and URL: http://localhost:8080/opportunities/{id}/close-won

-**REPORT LEAD BY SALESREP** -> A count of Leads by SalesRep with URL: http://localhost:8080/sales-rep/{id}
+**REPORT LEAD BY SALESREP** -> A count of Leads by SalesRep with type GET and URL: http://localhost:8080/sales-rep/{id}

-**REPORT OPPORTUNITY BY SALESREP** -> A count of all Opportunities by SalesRep with URL: http://localhost:8080/opportunity-sales-rep
+**REPORT OPPORTUNITY BY SALESREP** -> A count of all Opportunities by SalesRep with type GET and URL: http://localhost:8080/opportunity-sales-rep

-**REPORT CLOSED-WON BY SALESREP** -> A count of all CLOSED_WON Opportunities by SalesRep with URL: http://localhost:8080/opportunity-sales-rep/closed-won
+**REPORT CLOSED-WON BY SALESREP** -> A count of all CLOSED_WON Opportunities by SalesRep with type GET and URL: http://localhost:8080/opportunity-sales-rep/closed-won

-**REPORT CLOSED-LOST BY SALESREP** -> A count of all CLOSED_LOST Opportunities by SalesRep with URL: http://localhost:8080/opportunity-sales-rep/closed-lost
+**REPORT CLOSED-LOST BY SALESREP** -> A count of all CLOSED_LOST Opportunities by SalesRep with type GET and URL: http://localhost:8080/opportunity-sales-rep/closed-lost

-**REPORT OPEN BY SALESREP** -> A count of all OPEN Opportunities by SalesRep with URL: http://localhost:8080/opportunity-sales-rep/open
+**REPORT OPEN BY SALESREP** -> A count of all OPEN Opportunities by SalesRep with type GET and URL: http://localhost:8080/opportunity-sales-rep/open

-**REPORT OPPORTUNITY BY THE PRODUCT** -> A count of all Opportunities by the product with URL: http://localhost:8080/opportunity-products
+**REPORT OPPORTUNITY BY THE PRODUCT** -> A count of all Opportunities by the product with type GET and URL: http://localhost:8080/opportunity-products

-**REPORT CLOSED-WON BY THE PRODUCT** -> A count of all CLOSED_WON Opportunities with URL: http://localhost:8080/opportunity-products/closed-won
+**REPORT CLOSED-WON BY THE PRODUCT** -> A count of all CLOSED_WON Opportunities with type GET and URL: http://localhost:8080/opportunity-products/closed-won

-**REPORT CLOSED-LOST THE PRODUCT** -> A count of all CLOSED_LOST Opportunities with URL: http://localhost:8080/opportunity-products/closed-lost
+**REPORT CLOSED-LOST THE PRODUCT** -> A count of all CLOSED_LOST Opportunities with type GET and URL: http://localhost:8080/opportunity-products/closed-lost

-**REPORT OPEN BY THE PRODUCT** -> A count of all OPEN Opportunities by the product with URL: http://localhost:8080/opportunity-products/open
+**REPORT OPEN BY THE PRODUCT** -> A count of all OPEN Opportunities by the product with type GET and URL: http://localhost:8080/opportunity-products/open

-**REPORT OPPORTUNITY BY COUNTRY** -> A count of all Opportunities by country with URL: http://localhost:8080/opportunities-country
+**REPORT OPPORTUNITY BY COUNTRY** -> A count of all Opportunities by country with type GET and URL: http://localhost:8080/opportunities-country

-**REPORT CLOSED-WON BY COUNTRY** -> A count of all CLOSED_WON Opportunities by country with URL: http://localhost:8080/opportunities-country/closed-won
+**REPORT CLOSED-WON BY COUNTRY** -> A count of all CLOSED_WON Opportunities by country with type GET and URL: http://localhost:8080/opportunities-country/closed-won

-**REPORT CLOSED-LOST BY COUNTRY** -> A count of all CLOSED_LOST Opportunities by country with URL: http://localhost:8080/opportunities-country/closed-lost
+**REPORT CLOSED-LOST BY COUNTRY** -> A count of all CLOSED_LOST Opportunities by country with type GET and URL: http://localhost:8080/opportunities-country/closed-lost

-**REPORT OPEN BY COUNTRY** -> A count of all OPEN Opportunities with URL: http://localhost:8080/opportunities-country/open
+**REPORT OPEN BY COUNTRY** -> A count of all OPEN Opportunities with type GET and URL: http://localhost:8080/opportunities-country/open

-**REPORT OPPORTUNITY BY CITY** -> A count of all Opportunities by the city with URL: http://localhost:8080/opportunities-city
+**REPORT OPPORTUNITY BY CITY** -> A count of all Opportunities by the city with type GET and URL: http://localhost:8080/opportunities-city

-**REPORT CLOSED-WON BY CITY** -> A count of all CLOSED_WON Opportunities by the city with URL: http://localhost:8080/opportunities-city/closed-won
+**REPORT CLOSED-WON BY CITY** -> A count of all CLOSED_WON Opportunities by the city with type GET and URL: http://localhost:8080/opportunities-city/closed-won

-**REPORT CLOSED-LOST BY CITY** -> A count of all CLOSED_LOST Opportunities by the city with URL: http://localhost:8080/opportunities-city/closed-lost
+**REPORT CLOSED-LOST BY CITY** -> A count of all CLOSED_LOST Opportunities by the city with type GET and URL: http://localhost:8080/opportunities-city/closed-lost

-**REPORT OPEN BY CITY** -> A count of all OPEN Opportunities by the city with URL: http://localhost:8080/opportunities-city/open
+**REPORT OPEN BY CITY** -> A count of all OPEN Opportunities by the city with type GET and URL: http://localhost:8080/opportunities-city/open

-**REPORT OPPORTUNITY BY INDUSTRY** -> A count of all Opportunities by industry with URL: http://localhost:8080/opportunities-industry
+**REPORT OPPORTUNITY BY INDUSTRY** -> A count of all Opportunities by industry with type GET and URL: http://localhost:8080/opportunities-industry

-**REPORT CLOSED-WON BY INDUSTRY** -> A count of all CLOSED_WON Opportunities by industry with URL: http://localhost:8080/opportunities-industry/closed-won
+**REPORT CLOSED-WON BY INDUSTRY** -> A count of all CLOSED_WON Opportunities by industry with type GET and URL: http://localhost:8080/opportunities-industry/closed-won

-**REPORT CLOSED-LOST BY INDUSTRY** -> A count of all CLOSED_LOST Opportunities by industry with URL: http://localhost:8080/opportunities-industry/closed-lost
+**REPORT CLOSED-LOST BY INDUSTRY** -> A count of all CLOSED_LOST Opportunities by industry with type GET and URL: http://localhost:8080/opportunities-industry/closed-lost

-**REPORT OPEN BY INDUSTRY** -> A count of all OPEN Opportunities by industry with URL: http://localhost:8080/opportunities-industry/open
+**REPORT OPEN BY INDUSTRY** -> A count of all OPEN Opportunities by industry with type GET and URL: http://localhost:8080/opportunities-industry/open

-**MEAN EMPLOYEECOUNT** -> The mean employeeCount with URL: http://localhost:8080/account-employee/avg
+**MEAN EMPLOYEECOUNT** -> The mean employeeCount with type GET and URL: http://localhost:8080/account-employee/avg

-**MEDIAN EMPLOYEECOUNT** -> The median employeeCount with URL: http://localhost:8080/account-employee/med
+**MEDIAN EMPLOYEECOUNT** -> The median employeeCount with type GET and URL: http://localhost:8080/account-employee/med

-**MAX EMPLOYEECOUNT** -> The max employeeCount with URL: http://localhost:8080/account-employee/max
+**MAX EMPLOYEECOUNT** -> The max employeeCount with type GET and URL: http://localhost:8080/account-employee/max

-**MIN EMPLOYEECOUNT** -> The min employeeCount with URL: http://localhost:8080/account-employee/min
+**MIN EMPLOYEECOUNT** -> The min employeeCount with type GET and URL: http://localhost:8080/account-employee/min

-**MEAN QUANTITY** -> The mean quantity of products order with URL: http://localhost:8080/opportunity-quantity/avg
+**MEAN QUANTITY** -> The mean quantity of products order with type GET and URL: http://localhost:8080/opportunity-quantity/avg

-**MEDIAN QUANTITY** -> The median quantity of products order with URL: http://localhost:8080/opportunity-quantity/med
+**MEDIAN QUANTITY** -> The median quantity of products order with type GET and URL: http://localhost:8080/opportunity-quantity/med

-**MAX QUANTITY** -> The max quantity of products order with URL: http://localhost:8080/opportunity-quantity/max
+**MAX QUANTITY** -> The max quantity of products order with type GET and URL: http://localhost:8080/opportunity-quantity/max

-**MIN QUANTITY** -> The min quantity of products order with URL: http://localhost:8080/opportunity-quantity/min
+**MIN QUANTITY** -> The min quantity of products order with type GET and URL: http://localhost:8080/opportunity-quantity/min

-**MEAN OPPS PER ACCOUNT** -> The mean number of Opportunities associated with an Account with URL: http://localhost:8080/opportunity-account/avg
+**MEAN OPPS PER ACCOUNT** -> The mean number of Opportunities associated with an Account with type GET and URL: http://localhost:8080/opportunity-account/avg

-**MEDIAN OPPS PER ACCOUNT** -> The median number of Opportunities associated with an Account with URL: http://localhost:8080/opportunity-account/med
+**MEDIAN OPPS PER ACCOUNT** -> The median number of Opportunities associated with an Account with type GET and URL: http://localhost:8080/opportunity-account/med

-**MAX OPPS PER ACCOUNT** -> The maximum number of Opportunities associated with an Account with URL: http://localhost:8080/opportunity-account/max
+**MAX OPPS PER ACCOUNT** -> The maximum number of Opportunities associated with an Account with type GET and URL: http://localhost:8080/opportunity-account/max

-**MIN OPPS PER ACCOUNT** -> The minimum number of Opportunities associated with an Account with URL: http://localhost:8080/opportunity-account/min
+**MIN OPPS PER ACCOUNT** -> The minimum number of Opportunities associated with an Account with type GET and URL: http://localhost:8080/opportunity-account/min